 Jump to Section

 Dual-diagnosis is extremely common among addicted individuals, and residential treatment is a requirement for those with this condition to be able to recover safely.
-Call 800-836-4134 to find treatment centers that will cater to your needs, accept your insurance, and allow you to recover from both your mental and substance use disorders.
+Call 800-836-4134 Who Answers? to find treatment centers that will cater to your needs, accept your insurance, and allow you to recover from both your mental and substance use disorders.

 What is Dual-Diagnosis?

 Also called comorbidity and co-occurring disorders, dual-diagnosis occurs when an individual is grappling with two disorders that are directly related and are likely to worsen one another if treatment for both is not attended.
 It does not matter whether the two illnesses occurred simultaneously or if one caused the other (although this discovery can help inform and strengthen treatment and recovery); anyone who has two co-occurring disorders must be treated for both at the same time.

 Unfortunately, this issue is extremely common among addicted individuals, as substance abusers are twice as likely to develop a mental disorder as those who do not abuse drugs or alcohol with the reverse also being true.
 This can occur for many reasons:

 - The abuse of certain substances may cause psychological disorders.

 - The inability to cope with the symptoms of a mental disorder can lead to substance abuse.

 - Genetic predisposition to both issues may occur.